Named Entity Recognition with Classical ML

 Conclusion

 We described the performance of our algorithms and their variants in Tables 3 & 4.
-The ME approach clearly shows discriminative modeling gives good results; it easily outperforms the AlwaysNonEntity and SingleEntity baselines and beats a first-order HMM as well.6
+The ME approach clearly shows discriminative modeling gives good results; the approach easily outperforms the stated baselines, AlwaysNonEntity and SingleEntity.
+It also achieves a ~10 point performance increase when compared to the first-order HMM on the dev set.
+Importantly, the generalization error is reduced with the ME approach, which is highly desirable.

 The discussion of generative and discriminative modeling by Ng and Jordan [6] also suggests logistic regression will eventually catch up and overtake the performance of a generative classifier given enough data.
 This implication may be extended to deep neural networks that already hold SOTA performance.

-Therefore we conclude that advancements in NLP (i.e., embeddings) have improved our model (see Table 7) with little feature engineering and can reach competitive performance with tuning or more careful modeling.
-We are not interested in performance however, and propose that the CoNNL-2003 dataset may be dated and we should instead access the generalization of these models or evaluate nested entities.
+Therefore recent advancements (approx. 10 years ago) in NLP (i.e., embeddings) have improved our model (see Table 7) with little feature engineering and can reach competitive performance with tuning or more careful modeling.
+Ultimately, the performance is a secondary interest,and propose that the CoNNL-2003 dataset may be dated and we should instead access the generalization of these models by iteratively included recent entities or perhaps tackle nested entities.

-1. Naive in the sense that we should attempt to solve the task with appropriate tools.
-We may also note various when we baseline systems correctly.
+1. Naive in the sense that one should attempt to solve the task with appropriate tools.
+This also exposes details in the data when one uses relevant baselines.

 References